 Paleokastritsa beaches are prized for their natural beauty and crystal-clear emerald waters, which are ideal for swimming or water sports.
 However, the beaches have pebble shorelines, except for one sandy beach, Agios Spyridon, which is the largest beach.
-Most of the beaches offer rentals of sun beds and umbrellas, as well as canoes and motor boats.
+Most of the beaches offer rentals of sun beds and umbrellas, as well as canoes, paddle boats, and motor boats.

-Agios Spyridon beach also features snack bars and typical Greek tavernas.
+The main beach of the area, Agios Spyridon features snack bars, cafés, and typical Greek tavernas.
 Alipa beach has a harbor for yachts and fishing boats; visitors can rent motor boats to sail to the neighboring beaches or to explore the caves that are south of the Paleokastritsa beaches.

-Paleokastritsa is a popular resort area with many hotels, shops, and restaurants.
+Paleokastritsa is a popular resort area with an abundance of hotels, shops, and restaurants.
 Many wonderful waterfront tavernas are found in the village of Paleokastritsa.

 5. Mylopotas Beach, Ios